Cookies & Cups > Recipes > Dessert > Cakes > Cookies and Cream Cake

 For the Cake

-2. Grease cake pans with butter and line bottoms with parchment rounds.
-Butter the parchment and flour entire pan, dusting off excess.
+2. Coat 2 8- inch round cake pans with nonstick spray and line the bottoms with parchment rounds.
+Coat the parchment paper in nonstick spray and set the pans aside.

-4. In a separate bowl, sift together dry ingredients (flour, cocoa, baking soda, salt).
-In another bowl, whisk together buttermilk, coffee and sour cream.
+4. In a separate bowl, sift together the flour, cocoa powder, baking soda, and salt.
+Set aside.
+In another bowl, whisk together the buttermilk, coffee and sour cream.

-5. On low speed, add in alternating thirds beginning with buttermilk and ending with flour.
+5. On low speed, add in alternating additions the flour mixture and the milk mixture, beginning and ending with the flour mixture.
 Scrape down sides when necessary.
 Mix until just incorporated.

 6. Bake for 20-25 minutes, until center is set.

-7. Cool layers in the pans for 10 minutes, then remove cakes from pans.
+7. Cool the cakes in the pans for 10 minutes, then remove cakes from pans and transfer to a wire rack to cool completely.

 For the Buttercream

-1. On medium-high speed in a stand mixer, beat the butter and shortening until smooth (approx 4 min).
+1. On medium-high speed in the bowl of your stand mixer, mix the butter and shortening together for 2 minutes until smooth.

-2. Slowly add the powdered sugar, scraping the sides when necessary.
+2. Slowly add in the powdered sugar, scraping the sides when necessary.

 3. Add the cream and vanilla and beat at medium speed until it reaches the consistency you like, adding more cream if you’d prefer.

 4. Set aside 2 cups of plain buttercream.
-Now on low speed, combine the crushed Oreos into the frosting until they are mixed in thoroughly.
+Now on low speed, combine the crushed Oreos with the frosting until they are mixed in thoroughly.

 Want To Save This Recipe?